Advanced-computer-lab-2024/Explorease/README.md

 ## API Refrences:
-The Base address for the API is : http://localhost:3000 The provided list is of all the API routes:
+The Base address for the API is : http://localhost:3000
+The provided list is of all the API routes:
+ADMIN API Routes:
 -  POST /admin/createMainAdmin
 -  POST /admin/add
 -  POST /admin/login